3 Weeks in Spain and Portugal: 2 Itineraries

 Algarve for 3 days

-Finally, Algarve.
+Finally, the Algarve.
 It’s a region in Portugal, not a city.
 The main airport here is located in Faro District and the most popular place to stay is around Lagos.

-The bus drive between Algarve and Lisbon is only 3 hours, the bus is 4 hours and a flight is 50 minutes.
+The bus drive between Algarve and Lisbon is only 3 hours, the bus is 4 hours and the flight is 50 minutes.
 I personally like to end my trip in a relaxing place such as Algarve, where I can spend hours on the beach or going for a spa.

 MUST-TRY SPANISH AND PORTUGUESE DISHES AND DRINKS